German honorifics: Academics

 an Austrian honorific for engineers.
 (In Germany this is a profession, but not even an academic degree per se, which is more properly Diplomingenieur, Master of Engineering, and the like.)

 Doktor and Magistra are the only honorifics (other than those of lower nobility) which can be combined not only with Frau but also with Fräulein (subject to the general caveats concerning the use of Fräulein).
-However, a practising female physician or attorney would be Frau Doktor if holding a doctorate; a Fräulein Doktor suggests an unmarried woman with a doctorate in an academic (or retired) position.
+However, a practising female physician or attorney would be Frau Doktor if holding a doctorate.
+A Fräulein Doktor suggests an unmarried woman with a doctorate in an academic (or retired) position.
+But unless requested by the person, can be considered an insult and plays no part in contemporary forms of address.

 In German, the last name can be added after the honorific and academic title, e.g., "Frau Professor Müller".

 Judiciary

-The otherwise outdated use of calling people with Herr and their functions (when they are not ranks of any kind) is in full vigour as far as courtrooms are concerned, where the participants are addressed as Herr Angeklagter ("Mr. Defendant"), Herr Verteidiger ("Mr. Defending Counsel"), Herr Zeuge ("Mr. Witness"), Herr Kläger ("Mr. Plaintiff") and so forth for the duration of the trial.
+The otherwise outdated use of calling people with Herr (or Frau) and their functions (when they are not ranks of any kind) is in full vigour as far as courtrooms are concerned, where the participants are addressed as Herr Angeklagter ("Mr. Defendant"), Herr Verteidiger ("Mr. Defending Counsel"), Herr Zeuge ("Mr. Witness"), Herr Kläger ("Mr. Plaintiff") and so forth for the duration of the trial.
 Judges are Herr Richter, Herr Vorsitzender, Herr Vizepräsident or Herr Präsident (depending on their rank), similarly the public prosecutors (usually Herr Staatsanwalt).